Closed Orbits of Dynamically Convex Reeb Flows: Towards the HZ- and Multiplicity Conjectures: Introduction and main results

 \item[\reflb{Mult-nd}{\rm{(M2)}}] If, in addition, the flow is non-degenerate, it has exactly $n$ non-alternating prime closed orbits, and all orbits have parity $n+1$.

 \end{itemize} As a consequence, the Reeb flow on the boundary of a star-shaped domain has at least $n$ prime closed orbits whenever the flow is dynamically convex. \end{TheoremX}

-This theorem is proved in Section \ref{sec:pf-main1}.
-The key new point here is, of course, \ref{Mult}, establishing Ekeland's conjecture and improving previously known multiplicity lower bounds by roughly a factor of two.
+This theorem is proved in Section \ref{sec:pf-main1}, where in fact we establish a more precise result (Theorem \ref{thm:mult-refined}) identifying $n$ prime orbits meeting a certain visibility criterion.
+The key new point of Theorem \ref{thm:mult} is, of course, \ref{Mult}, establishing Ekeland's conjecture and improving previously known multiplicity lower bounds by roughly a factor of two.
 As we have already mentioned, the existence of at least $n$ non-alternating orbits for non-degenerate dynamically convex Reeb flows is well-known; see \cite{GK,LZ}.
 The new part in \ref{Mult-nd}, essential for the proof of Theorem \ref{thm:HZ}, is that in this case the number of non-alternating closed prime orbits is exactly $n$ and the remaining prime orbits, if they exist, must all be alternating.

 Our second main result establishes a particular case of the contact HZ-conjecture.

 \begin{TheoremX}[HZ-conjecture] Assume that the Reeb flow on the boundary $M^{2n-1}\subset \R^{2n}$ of a centrally symmetric star-shaped domain has finitely many prime closed orbits and is dynamically convex and non-degenerate.
 Then the flow has exactly $n$ prime closed orbits.
 These orbits are symmetric and non-alternating. \end{TheoremX}